oh-be/Advanced-Excel-Charting/README.md

 * I created a new column called `Percent Funded` that uses a formula to uncover how much money a campaign made to reach its initial goal.

 * Using conditional formatting, I filled each cell in the `Percent Funded` column using a three-color scale.
-The scale starts at 0 and has a dark shade of red, transitioning to green at 100, and then blue at 200.
+The scale is ranged from 0 to 200 and the color spectrum is in gradients of green/blue (see legend).

 * I created a new column called `Average Donation` that uses a formula to uncover how much each backer for the project paid on average.